Zoltrix/Titanic-visualization/README.md

 # Titanic visualization
-A visualization of the titanic tragedy using d3.js -- [View] (click open in a new window to view the whole chart)
+A visualization of the titanic tragedy using d3.js -- [view on bl.ocks.org]

+Open the chart in a new window -- [Full View]

 ## Summary
 This visualization tries to explain what factors played the most vital part of determining who survived and who perished in the titanic trajedy.
 These factors are mostly *Sex* and *Passenger Class*.